EnterpriseDB/tpa/docs/src/INSTALL-repo.md

 $ tpaexec selftest
 ```

-If the self-test completes without any errors, your TPAexec installation
+If the self-test completes without any errors, your TPA installation
 is ready for use.

 ## Python 3.6+

-TPAexec requires Python 3.6 or later, available on most
+TPA requires Python 3.6 or later, available on most
 modern distributions.
 If you don't have it, you can use
 [pyenv](https://github.com/pyenv/pyenv) to install any version of Python
 you like without affecting the system packages.